At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 How is the company committed to furthering diversity and inclusion?

-This has always been an important piece of our culture, but I’ve seen an even deeper commitment over the past two years.
+This has always been an important piece of our culture, but I’ve seen an even deeper commitment over the past few years.
 A big step we’ve taken is to form a diversity committee to serve as a resource as we seek to empower, expand, and celebrate diverse voices within our organization and the professions we serve.
 Called Project Shift: Celebrating Diverse Voices, this committee includes team members from across the company who provide information and guidance to ensure that inclusion and equality influence all of our business practices.

-The company has also made significant donations to organizations that advance social justice on both a local and national level, and we've also established new annual company holidays in recognition of Juneteenth and Indigenous Peoples’ Day.
+The company has also made significant donations to organizations that advance social justice on both a local and national level, and we've also established annual company holidays in recognition of Juneteenth and Indigenous Peoples’ Day.

 How has Project Shift increased internal knowledge and raised awareness of marginalized groups?